 - Health Care

 In order to produce DZ twins, the mother has to release more than one egg.
 The ability to hyperovulate (release more than one egg at a time) could be an inherited trait received from your mother.
 Furthermore, a DZ female twin is almost twice as likely to mother DZ twins herself as any other female.
 Increased ovulation can also be due to an amplified level of follicle-stimulating hormone (FSH).
 Studies indicate that levels of this hormone increase among heavy women and older women.
-With our nations' trend toward growing waistlines and older parenting, it's not surprising that the twinning rate has risen 38 percent since 1990, and 65 percent since 1980 [ref].
+With the U.S.' trend toward growing waistlines and older parenting, it's not surprising that the twinning rate has risen 38 percent since 1990, and 76 percent since 1980 [ref].
 As of 2014, 33.9 twins were born for every 1,000 Americans.

 National and international research suggests that ethnic origin or race is also a reliable factor in the occurrence of twinning.
 The highest rate of twinning is found among women of African decent.
 For example, here in the United States, the rate of DZ twins among the African American community is 25.8 per 1,000 live births.
 Furthermore, the rate of twinning among the Yoruba tribe of the West African country Nigeria is an incredible 45 per 1,000 live births.
 Remaining twinning rates here in the United States, from highest to lowest are: Alaskan natives 24.9 per 1,000 live births; Caucasians 19.6 per 1,000 live births, Native American descent 18.8 per 1,000 live births, Japanese descent 17 per 1,000 live births, Hawaiian descent 15.3 per 1,000 live births, Filipino descent 13.2 per 1,000 live births and Chinese descent 11.2 per 1,000 live births.